-The Americans with Disabilities Act (ADA), enacted on July 26, 1990, provides comprehensive civil rights protections to persons with disabilities in the areas of employment, state and local government services, transportation, telecommunications and access to public accommodations.
+The Americans with Disabilities Act (ADA) provides civil rights protections to persons with disabilities.
+Areas affected include employment, government services, transportation, telecommunications and access to public accommodations.
 Federal ADA regulations required public agencies to create an ADA Transition Plan.

-In 1992, the City hired Schirmer Engineering Corporation to create an ADA Transition Plan to comply with Federal ADA regulations issued in July 1991.
-Since 1993, the Capital Improvement Program has included project PF-93009, Americans with Disabilities Act Compliance, to the Capital Improvements Program.
-The City uses this project to fund improvements identified in the 1992 ADA Transition Plan, as well as other improvements that have been identified.
+In 1992, the City hired Schirmer Engineering Corporation to create an ADA Transition Plan for City facilities.
+Facilities include buildings, parking lots, and recreational facilities.
+In 1993, the City included recurring project PF-93009, Americans with Disabilities Act Compliance, to the Capital Improvements Program.
+The City uses this project to fund improvements identified in the 1992 ADA Transition Plan and by City Staff.

-Since the creation of the 1992 plan, the City has acquired new buildings and taken responsibility for the maintenance of additional buildings.
-The weighted average age of the buildings is nearly 50 years.
+Since 1992, the City has acquired new facilities and is maintaining additional buildings.
+The weighted average age of City facilities is nearly 55 years.
 Thus, not all facilities meet current ADA standards as ADA codes have evolved.
-A comprehensive and updated ADA Transition Plan will help to ensure City programs, services, and activities are accessible to the public.
+An updated ADA Transition Plan will help to ensure City programs, services, and activities are accessible to the public